-Unless rock is encountered first, bridge borings shall be drilled to a minimum depth that will provide 90 tons bearing for a 12-inch diameter metal shell pile.
+Unless rock is encountered first, bridge borings shall be drilled to a minimum depth that will provide a minimum Nominal Driven Bearing resistance of 500 kips for a 14-inch diameter metal shell pile.
 Field bearing estimates shall start at the natural ground elevation and be performed using to the IDOT "Geotechnical Manual" empirical charts.